pofuoku/machine-learning/README.md

 # machine-learning
-Machine learning projects in Python
+A collection of Machine learning projects in Python.